IMPORTANT ANNOUNCEMENT TO EXAMINEES:

 When can I sign up?

-Applications for the January 2019 Part I Exam will be available in mid-October.
+Applications for the January 2019 Part I Exam will be available in early November.

 We’re excited about the transition of our exams to a model more consistent with best practices in professional testing.
 In addition, this will provide the student with an enhanced testing experience with computer-based testing, shorter testing days, flexible scheduling options and more testing opportunities.